sizyra/Work-Day-Planner/README.md

 Workday 1:
     Set up basic formatting of day planner, including 8 rows with a time, event space, and save icon.

+Workday 2:
+    Created js/jQuery code to display current date/time and to alter hour block color based on present time (gray for past, red for present, green for future).